-For the East Timorese resistance, Portuguese was always far more important as a signifier of difference from Indonesia that as a means of communication.
+For the East Timorese resistance, Portuguese was always far more important as a signifier of difference from Indonesia than as a means of communication.
 That it is now a contested signifier of difference is indisputable.
-Younger nationalists have not embraced it, despite the persistence of Portuguese acronyms in practically all youth organizations; itself evidence of the language's symbolic role in the Timorese resistance.
-For older nationalists, before the spread of Tetum in the 1980's, Portuguese was a unifying language that brought the educated elites fro various language groups together, and marked off the nation as distinct not only from Indonesia, but also Dutch-colonised and Protestant west Timor.
+Younger nationalists have not embraced it, despite the persistence of Portuguese acronyms in practically all youth organisations: itself evidence of the language's symbolic role in the Timorese resistance.
+For older nationalists, before the spread of Tetum in the 1980s, Portuguese was a unifying language that brought the educated elites from various language groups together, and marked off the nation as distinct not only from Indonesia, but also Dutch-colonised and Protestant west Timor.
 It also facilitated the critical fraternal relationship with the independence movements of Portugal's African colonies.
-Importantly, Portuguese was not 'imposed' by the Fretilin government, but supported by older nationalists across the political spectrum in the lead up to independence.
+Importantly, Portuguese was not 'imposed' by the Fretilin government but supported by older nationalists across the political spectrum in the lead up to independence.

-After independence, the 'Indonesian generation', aged between twenty-five and forty and educated in Bahasa, had legitimate concerns about their potential exclusion from government jobs.
-As time goes by, however, thee issues have become m ore complex than 'younger versus older' people.
-The 'Indonesian Generation' have their own equivalent of "Gen Y' behind them- a much larger group of under fifteens, many of whom could easily turn out to be competent Portuguese speakers, depending on the ongoing language policy environment.
+After independence, the 'Indonesia generation', aged between twenty-five and forty and educated in Bahasa, had legitimate concerns about their potential exclusion from government jobs.
+As time goes by, however, these issues have become more complex than a younger versus older people debate.
+The Indonesia generation have their own equivalent of 'Gen Y' behind them - a much larger group of under fifteens, many of whom could easily turn out to be competent Portuguese speakers, depending on the ongoing language policy environment.
 Jose Ramos-Horta's signal of a pragmatic turn in allowing Indonesian in the public service is welcome for the middle generation.
 Such a change would not require constitutional amendment, but merely treating Indonesian's existing status as a 'working language' more seriously.
 The bottom line to the language debate in East Timor is that most agree on advancing the status of Tetum, and many people will continue to learn English as a second language, regardless of other linguistic affiliations.

-All in all, the language debate about East Timor has become fairly stale redoubt of Australia media commentary, and a slightly suspicious obsession in Australia where monolingualism is the norm, and people are not generally as adept as the Timorese at learning languages.
-My own survey research on attitudes to national identity among East Timorese tertiary students, conducted earlier this year, suggests that while the official statues of Portuguese remains controversial, it carries nothing like the weight it did in an earlier 2002 survey.
-This may partly be due to tertiary students being a younger demographic five years on; already wedded to Bahasa than their forbears in 2002.
-Others factors may include the impact of five years of government language policy and, perhaps of younger Timorese relaxing, to some degree, as they have seen the policy applied more pragmatically (and gradually) than originally feared.
-2008 will be a significant and challenging year, as the new East Timorese government extends the use of Portuguese beyond primary school, further into pre-secondary education.
+All in all, the language debate about East Timor has become a fairly stale redoubt of Australia media commentary, and a slightly suspicious obsession in Australia where monolingualism is the norm and people are not generally as adept as the Timorese at learning languages.
+My own survey research on attitudes to national identity among East Timorese tertiary students, conducted earlier this year, suggests that while the official status of Portuguese remains controversial, it carries nothing like the weight it did in an earlier, 2002, survey.
+This may partly be due to tertiary students being a younger demographic five years on, and already less wedded to Bahasa than their forebears in 2002.
+Other factors may include the impact of five years of government language policy and, finally, of younger Timorese now considered central to China's long term resource security strategy.
+For example, China is now the largest recipient of Angolan oil, and Brazil's second largest trading partner.